Executive Functioning Skills Checklist

 What is an executive functioning skill?

-Executive function skills are mental abilities that help individuals manage their thoughts, actions, and emotions to achieve goals, such as planning, organizing, and self-regulation.
+Executive functions are mental abilities that help individuals manage their thoughts, actions, and emotions to achieve goals, such as planning, organizing, and self-regulation.
+They are associated with prefrontal cortex activity.

 Why are executive functioning skills important to learning?